tinogomes/rspec-tmbundle/README.markdown

 * go to the Advanced tab
 * add a variable named `RUBYOPT` with the value `rubygems`

+## Options

+You can set the following options in an .rspec-tm file in the root directory of your project:

+### --rspec-version
+see RSpec-version, above.

+### --bundler
+Tell the TMBundle to use Bundler, even if there is no Gemfile (in which case you should have the BUNDLER_GEMFILE environment variable set).

+### --skip-bundler
+Tell the TMBundle _not_ to use Bundler, even if there is a Gemfile.

+## TextMate shell variables

+In addition to the standard TextMate shell variables, the RSpec TextMate bundle supports the following:

+### TM_RSPEC_FORMATTER
+Use to set a custom formatter other than RSpec's textmate formatter.
+Use the full classname e.g. 'Spec::Core::Formatters::WebKit'

+### TM_RSPEC_OPTS
+Use this to set RSpec options just as you would in a .rspec file.

+### TM_RSPEC_HOME
+If you're hacking on rspec yourself, point this to the rspec-core project directory for rspec-2, or the rspec directory for rspec-1.

 ## History
 Parts of RSpec.tmbundle is based on Florian Weber's TDDMate.